 COVER DESIGN: Donna Munro

-SUBJECTS: Romance Fiction, General Fiction, Contemporary Women’s Fiction, Adventure Romance, Travel Romance.
+SUBJECTS: Romance Fiction, General Fiction, Contemporary Women’s Fiction, Adventure Romance, Travel Romance, Up-Lit.

 “The prequel to ‘The Zanzibar Moon’ lives up to its sexy expectations.”